awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-ssh.md

 mandatory  <a name="copy-ssh-manifest-mandatory"></a>
 \(Optional\) A clause that indicates whether the COPY command should fail if the connection attempt fails\.
 The default is `false`\.
 If Amazon Redshift doesn't successfully make at least one connection, the COPY command fails\.
 username  <a name="copy-ssh-manifest-username"></a>
-\(Optional\) The user name that will be used to log on to the host system and execute the remote command\.
+\(Optional\) The user name that will be used to log on to the host system and run the remote command\.
 The user login name must be the same as the login that was used to add the Amazon Redshift cluster's public key to the host's authorized keys file\.
 The default username is `redshift`\.
 For more information about creating a manifest file, see [Loading data process](loading-data-from-remote-hosts.md#load-from-host-process)\.
 To COPY from a remote host, the SSH parameter must be specified with the COPY command\.
 If the SSH parameter isn't specified, COPY assumes that the file specified with FROM is a data file and will fail\.
-If you use automatic compression, the COPY command performs two data read operations, which means it will execute the remote command twice\.
+If you use automatic compression, the COPY command performs two data read operations, which means it will run the remote command twice\.
 The first read operation is to provide a data sample for compression analysis, then the second read operation actually loads the data\.
 If executing the remote command twice might cause a problem, you should disable automatic compression\.
 To disable automatic compression, run the COPY command with the COMPUPDATE parameter set to OFF\.
 For more information, see [Loading tables with automatic compression](c_Loading_tables_auto_compress.md)\.
 For detailed procedures for using COPY from SSH, see [Loading data from remote hosts](loading-data-from-remote-hosts.md)\.

 *authorization*